GM Calls It Quits on Mary Barra’s $50 Billion Robotaxi Dream

 Tumultuous Stretch

-As GM nurtured Cruise, it attracted billions in additional investment from Softbank Vision Fund, Honda Motor Co., Microsoft Corp., Walmart Inc. and T. Rowe Price.
+As GM nurtured Cruise after buying it for $1.1 billion in 2016, it attracted billions in additional investment from Softbank Vision Fund, Honda Motor Co., Microsoft Corp., Walmart Inc. and T. Rowe Price.

 GM had hoped to push robotaxis into dozens of cities — including overseas locations such as Tokyo — and with Honda’s help was developing the Origin, a fully autonomous shuttle that could seat as many as six people.
 GM ended work on the Origin earlier this year, citing development costs and a long process to get the vehicle exempted from Federal regulations that require a steering wheel and brake pedals.